paleo-data/paleo-data.github.io/collections/_how-to-guides/manage-data-about-specimens-using-symbiota.md

 {: .notice--success }
 When preparing your data, refer to [Symbiota’s Data Import Fields](https://docs.symbiota.org/Editor_Guide/Editing_Searching_Records/symbiota_data_fields) for field definitions, as well as [this page](https://docs.symbiota.org/Collection_Manager_Guide/Importing_Uploading/data_import_fields) to learn what types of data can be imported, e.g., which fields can only contain numbers, dates, textual data, etc.

+{: .notice--success }
+GBIF maintains [an additional list](https://www.gbif.org/data-quality-requirements-occurrences) of data requirements and recommendations to improve data quality and completeness.

 | Checklist Item | Recommendation |
 | - | - |